davidydu/OAI-OTEL-bench/README.md

 python -m src.main
 ```

-Each example script may also be executed directly.
-Ensure the required environment variables are set.
+Each example script may also be executed directly once the environment variables are set.